tlan16/HackerRank-Node-Basic-Certificate/Node (Basic)/Question2/README.md

     "name": "Big Night Pizza",
     "steps": [
-      "Add hot water to yeast in a large bowl and let sit for 15 minutes.", "Mix in oil, sugar, salt, and flour and let sit for 1 hour.", ...
+      "Add hot water to yeast in a large bowl and let sit for 15 minutes.", "Mix in oil, sugar, salt, and flour and let sit for JavaScript (Intermediate) hour.", ...
     ],
     "timers": [